Project of the week: Peek into $1.4bn Atlantis mega hotel project in Dubai

 The extravagant Royal Atlantis Resort & Residences wows guests with its daring design.
 (Photo: The Royal Atlantis Residences)

 Worth a total of $1.4bn, the Royal Atlantis Resort & Residences in Dubai looks like one of the most promising upcoming openings in the Emirate.

 Before the year runs out, Dubai wants to welcome another monumental hotel project to its already impressive portfolio.

-We take a closer look at the Royal Atlantis Resort & Residences and why this property is one of the 2020s most anticipated openings.
+We take a closer look at the Royal Atlantis Resort & Residences and why this property is one of 2020’s most anticipated openings.

 Taking luxury a step further